Sentinel Dome and Taft Point in Yosemite.

 This lesser-known overlook has equally stunning views you don’t want to miss!

-No matter which route you choose, these trails are perfect for casual hikers and families, providing a rewarding journey through some of Yosemite’s most awe-inspiring landscapes.
+No matter which route you choose, these trails are perfect for casual hikers and families wanting a relatively short yet epic hike in Yosemite.

-Read my hiking guide for trail details, tips, and the best spots for epic scenery.
+Read my hiking guide for trail details, tips, and the best spots for unforgettable scenery!

 Sentinel Dome and Taft Point Loop